chenphilo/philoidea/离开确定性_Titelbaum/quiting certainty.md

 $$P_1 (h) = \frac{P_0(mr | h)\cdot P_0(h)}{P_0(mr | h)\cdot P_0(h) + 1 - P_0(h)}$$

-> expresses Beauty’s Monday morning degree of belief in heads in terms of two values: her Sunday night degree of belief that the coin will come up heads, and her Sunday night degree of belief that the die roll will come out odd conditional on the coin’s coming up heads.
+> expresses Beauty's Monday morning degree of belief in heads in terms of two values: her Sunday night degree of belief that the coin will come up heads, and her Sunday night degree of belief that the die roll will come out odd conditional on the coin's coming up heads.

 Principal Principle yields $P_0(h)=1/2$ and $P_0(mr|h)=1/2$.
 If we add these as extrasystematic constraints on model $TB$:
 $$P_1(h)=\frac{1}{3}$$

 objection:
-> Beauty’s required t1 degree of belief in heads in Technicolor Beauty does not match her required t1 degree of belief in heads in the Sleeping Beauty Problem.
+> Beauty's required t1 degree of belief in heads in Technicolor Beauty does not match her required t1 degree of belief in heads in the Sleeping Beauty Problem.

 **answer: four-step argument**